adc-connect/adcc/README.md

   This includes `adccore` in case you have the source code repository set up as described above.
 - `setup.py test`: Run the `adcc` unit tests via `pytest`.
 Implies `build_ext`.
+  This command has a few useful options:
+    - `-m full`: Run the full test suite not only the fast tests
+    - `-s`: Skip updating the testdata

 ## `adcc` and `pyscf` example